thmp/pswitch/README.md

 $("input.pswitch").pswitch();
 ```

 To display labels on the sides of the switch for the on and off state, define two data attributes on the checkbox.
+The switch will be displayed without labels if you do not specify them.

 ```html
 <input type="checkbox" class="pswitch" data-checked="Live" data-unchecked="Test" />